 Mertha came down the path and into the clearing “here with who……dirt!” the affini stopped in her tracks.

-Nora felt adrenaline sure through her “What have you done?
+Nora felt adrenaline surge through her “What have you done?
 I trusted you to help her!”
 Mertha moved cautiously, like moving towards a scared animal.

 Mertha was trying to sound calm “Hendrik is fine, I can explain everything.
 You need to calm down.”
 The affini’s words were careful and deliberate.